villagedefrance/OpenCart-Overclocked/README.md

 General:

-The objective of this Overclocked Edition is to make Opencart faster, richer, leaner and even more user friendly.
+The objective of this Overclocked - Community Edition is to make Opencart faster, richer, leaner and even more user friendly.
-To achieve this, every line of code inside every file has been checked, adjusted and corrected when necessary.
+To achieve this, every line of code inside every file has been checked, adjusted and corrected when necessary, in accordance with the official OpenCart Coding Standards.
-Scripts have been updated or replaced by newer, better or faster versions.
-Some extra features have been added.
+Most scripts have been updated or replaced by newer, better or faster versions.
+Many extra features have been added.

 Additions:
 - Added jQuery 1.11.1 for both Admin and Catalog, replacing jQuery 1.7.1.